AnotherCreator/Forum-Web-Domain-Application/README.md

 ## Description
 "Jaxper" is a personal project which aims to recreate and implement the essence of various popular forum platforms such as "Reddit" and "Lemmy."
 This project is based on a previous semester long assignment that I did which recreated a [Library Domain Application](https://github.com/AnotherCreator/Library-Domain-Application).
-With this, I aim to fully extend into recreating a fully functioning forum web app hosted locally for now as a proof-of-concept.
+With this project, however, I aim to fully flesh out a fully functioning forum web application with a ton of features available to the user, akin to popular forums today.

+Although I do not plan to actually host this application for public use, videos demonstrating its features and usage will be included later in the development cycle as I near the end or once the core mechanics are fully implemented.

 ## What I Aim to Learn and Further Improve in this Project
 ### Backend Development Proficiency